 For the chocolate ganache

 - Place chocolate chips and cream in a medium microwave safe bowl.
 Microwave on high for 1 minute.
 Stir until completely smooth.
 Heat for 15 more seconds, if needed.
 Stir in vanilla.
 Set aside.

 For the crust

 - Preheat oven to 350°F. Place flour, salt and granulated sugar in a food processor.
 Pulse a few times.
 With processor on, add butter, one cube at a time.
-Add 4 Tbsp water and pulse several times, if dough doesn't come together, add remaining 1 Tbsp water.
+Add 4 tablespoon water and pulse several times, if dough doesn't come together, add remaining 1 tablespoon water.
 Shape dough into 2 (5-inch) disks.
 Cover each with plastic wrap and chill 1 hour.

 - Line two large cookie sheets with parchment paper.
 Working with 1 disk at a time (keep other in fridge to chill), roll dough out onto a floured surface to about 13 by 11-inch rectangle, then trim edges to get a 12 by 10-inch rectangle.
 Then cut into eight 5 by 3-inch rectangles.

 - Arrange 4 of the rectangles, spaced evenly apart on prepared baking sheet.
-Spread 1 Tbsp of ganache on center of each rectangle, leaving about a 1/2-inch border.
+Spread 1 tablespoon of ganache on center of each rectangle, leaving about a ½-inch border.
 Brush edges with a little water, then add another rectangle and seal with a fork around the edges.
 Prick top with a toothpick.
 Repeat process with remaining disk of dough.

 - Bake pop-tarts until light golden brown, about 20-25 minutes.
 Let cool.